Sedona Internet Marketing Techniques: E-mail Marketing

 New products, sales, promotions.
 You can easily inform your entire customer base about a sale, new products or special promotions instantly; you don’t have to hope that they see a print ad in a newspaper or magazine, a billboard or a flyer.
 You may be overstocked with a product that will soon be discontinued.
 You can use e-mail to offer a special discount for those customers who act quickly.
 You can use e-mail to track who responds to what type of e-mail marketing efforts you implement.

 New services.
 You can use e-mail to test new online services.
-By e-mailing your 100 best customers, you’re likely to get lots of responses and feedback about a new real-world service your company plans to offer to your entire customer base.
+By e-mailing your 100 best customers, you’ll likely get lots of responses and feedback about a new real-world service your company plans to offer to your entire customer base.
 You can also use e-mail to send to potential customers on the fence.

 Employee or client profiles.
 Maybe you’ve hired a new employee or promoted someone from sales to customer relations.
 Possibly you want to bring some business to a client partner.
 Perhaps one of your customers was so thankful for your company’s help that they wrote you a stellar testimonial.
 You can send all of this to your customers in a newsletter to illustrate what your business is capable of providing.

 Drive traffic to landing pages.
-If your website is moving a little slow, you can bring your customers back to your website with an e-mail.
+If your website is moving slowly, you can bring your customers back to your website with an e-mail.
 A bulk e-mail at just the right time can bring traffic to a specific page on a website, such as a blog, new product page, or a sales letter page.
 Your targeted e-mail can stimulate interest while the landing page seals the deal and makes the sale.

 The possibilities for e-mail marketing are endless.